groupon/artemisia/docs/components/postgres.md

         * bzip2
         * default
     * cli-mode: boolean field to indicate if the local installed hadoop shell utility should be used to read data
-    * cli-binary: hadoop binary to be used for reading. usually its either hadoop or hdfs. this field is relevant when cli-mode field is set to yes
+    * cli-binary: hadoop binary to be used for reading. usually it's either hadoop or HDFS. this field is relevant when cli-mode field is set to yes

 #### Task Output: